03. Architecting a Secure Enterprise Data Sharing. (Domain : Secure Computing)

 The Blow fish involves replacing each letter of the alphabet with the letter standing k places further down the alphabet.

-Blowfish is a Feistel network consisting of 16 rounds (see Figure 1).
+Encryption: Blowfish is a Feistel network consisting of 16 rounds (see Figure 1).
 The input is a 64-bit data element, x.

 This algorithm used to encrypt the all the data before going to send to the user.